 H3.
 Uniqueness of preference.
 We want to examine the extent to which participants’ preference profiles were unique.
 This was achieved in two ways.

 First, for the core symptoms, we randomly group participants into pairs.
 Then, Aitchison’s distance will be computed between the participant-level rankings of all symptoms shared between the two participants.
 Recall that an Aitchison’s distance of 0 is equivalent to identity.
 For this reason, testing whether Aitchison’s distance between two distributions is larger than 0 is equivalent to testing the null hypothesis that the two distributions are the same.
 We will collect the Aitchison’s distance for each of the couples.
 Next, an independent-samples t-test or non-parametric equivalent will be conducted to test whether the mean Aitchison’s distance between the pairs is larger than 0.
+Due to lower missingness, the analysis will be computed first on wave 1, and then replicated on wave 2.

-Second, for the full data-set, we will proceed by visual examination of bar-plots showing the number of wins individual participants have assigned across items.
-An amount of meaningful variation in preference pattern between participants, as judged by the authors, will be taken as evidence that participants’ preference profiles do differ.
+Second, for the full data-set, we will proceed by visual examination of bar-plots showing the number of wins individual participants have assigned across itemsAn amount of meaningful variation in preference pattern between participants, as judged by the authors, will be taken as evidence that participants’ preference profiles do differ.
 Upon publication, the corresponding plots will be offered to the reader for their own judgement.
 To avoid selection bias, the set of participants destined to be plotted in case of publication will be determined pseudo-randomly.
+Visual examination will take place separately in both waves.